Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Background

-We now recall the definition of a \emph{commutative} monad, which is of central importance in this paper.
+We now recall the definition of a \emph{commutative} monad which is of central importance for our work.
 Compared to a strong monad, a commutative monad enjoys even stronger coherence properties with respect to the monoidal structure of the base category (see also \secref{sub:premonoidal}).